Options to deactivate your website subscription.

 - We don't offer refunds after 14 days following the first payment.

 - We don't offer refunds for monthly plans.

 - We don't offer refunds for renewal payments.

 To learn more about refunds, visit Refund policies.

 Tip: If you don’t remember when you paid, you can review your website subscription invoices.

 Option 1 - Cancel your subscription

-- Under Subscriptions, click your site subscription.
-This will be Website or Commerce, depending on your plan.
+- Under Subscriptions, click one of the following options: Website, Commerce, or Squarespace depending on your subscription or plan.

 - Click Cancel subscription.
 This will be Website or Store, depending on your plan.